-The Pell grant is awarded to students in Diploma and Associate Degree programs, as well as the Basic Law Enforcement Certificate program, who have been determined to be eligible as a result of completing the FAFSA.
+The Pell grant is awarded to students in Diploma and Associate Degree programs, who have been determined to be eligible as a result of completing the FAFSA.
 The amount that is awarded is determined by the FAFSA results.
 The eligible amount each semester is also determined by the number of hours the student is enrolled.
 Federal regulations prohibit schools from paying federal aid for more than 30 attempted hours of learning support courses.
 Students who have already earned a Bachelor's degree (either in the U.S. or the equivalent of a Bachelor's degree from any country) are not eligible for the Pell grant.